MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-dotnet-core-mvc.md

 ### Models

-*ChannelGroup.cs* presents a Message object and methods that will be called from the Controllers during configuration.
+*ChannelGroup.cs* presents a Message object and methods that is called from the Controllers during configuration.

 ### Views

 #### Home

-ASP.NET Core treats files called *Index* as the default/home page for the site.
-When your browser URL points to the root of the site, **Index.cshtml** will be displayed as the home page for your application.
+ASP.NETCore treats *Index* files as default or home page for the site.
+When your browser URL points to the root of the site, **Index.cshtml** is displayed as the home page for your application.

 #### Shared

 The partial view markup *_Layout.cshtml* contains the application's overall page structure and shared visual elements.
-It will also reference the Teams Library.
+It also reference the Teams Library.

 ### Controllers